nanovms/ops-documentation/faq.md

 Although, it is NOT recommended to do so, especially for production environments.
 You will likely run into performance related issues.

+### Q: What if I need to 'shell out'?
+A: We consider this an anti-pattern of software development and a scourge on the software ecosystem.
+It is advised to utilize your native language API and libraries to achieve the task instead.

 ### Q: What about the filesystem?
 A: The tool was originally addressed for transient services yet full fs functionality is on the way.